 Similar to the mabl CLI, the desktop app includes the ability to execute local ad hoc runs.
 These tests execute locally to your machine and do not contribute towards your cloud run allowance.
 They also run significantly faster than cloud runs, providing quicker feedback during the test authoring process.
 This is a great way to get rapid feedback and ensure your tests are working as expected.
 Learn more about local runs here.

-The desktop app also provides exclusive functionality that is not available in the web app.
+The Desktop App also provides exclusive functionality that is not possible in web-based testing tools.
 This includes the full power of mabl’s API testing features, as well as the ability to train and run tests on emulated mobile devices.